 As a disease that thrives on isolation, addiction will destroy even the most reliable relationships in your life, including your connection with God.

-“Addiction takes everything away from you, including your faith,” explains Dr. Brooks, Chief People Officer at Addiction Campuses.
+“Addiction takes everything away from you, including your faith,” explains Dr. Brooks, Chief People Officer at Vertava Health.
 “It doesn’t care what your purpose is or what connections you have beyond yourself.
 It only cares about tearing you down.”

 While a crisis of faith can make recovery from addiction feel out of reach, incorporating your belief in a higher power into addiction treatment will provide support, comfort, and guidance on your path to sobriety.